toonarmycaptain/tl_web/README.md

     url_style = external
     ```

-    "External" is what is in prod and what should be committed, but it will break all your links (including styles, fonts, and page links) when developing. **Do not commit `url_style = absolute`**
+    "External" is what is in prod and what should be committed, but it will break all your links (including styles, fonts, and page links) when developing. **Do not commit `url_style = absolute`**.
+See https://github.com/lektor/lektor/issues/377 if you want to fix this.

 3. Currently this uses LessCSS, so you need to install that to compile new CSS.
 To compile, use a command like `lessc less/main.less assets/static/css/terminal.css`.
 Note that **you need to call main.less** to compile all the styles, not style.less.
 4. To deploy, you need a `~/.aws/credentials` file with the following contents: